-Company B purchased an allowance asset from Company A on credit at a cost of R2 million.
-Company B claimed a wear-and-tear allowance under section 11(e) of R1 million.
+On 1 March 2014 Company B purchased an allowance asset from Company A on credit at a cost of R2 million.
+Company B claimed a wear-and-tear allowance under section 11(e) on the straight-line basis at a rate of 15% a year, that is, R300 000.

-On 1 March 2014 Company B was relieved from the payment of R1,5 million of the debt because of cash-flow problems.
+On 1 March 2015 Company B was relieved from payment of the debt of R2 million because of cash-flow problems.

-The asset was held by Company B at the time of reduction of the debt but was disposed of two weeks later for R800 000.
+The asset was held by Company B at the time of reduction of the debt but was disposed of on the last day of the year of assessment for R2,1 million.